Prisca009-omo/Frontend/README.md

 **Important Note -added by Zina**

+If the node modules folder is NOT present:

 To run this repo, type **npm install** in the command line.

 Then, put **npm install react-router-dom** for the page-to-page routing to work and to avoid errors.